montagejs/montagejs.org/docs/substitution.md

 ---
 layout: docs
-title: Substitution
+title: MontageJS Substitution UI Container

 prev-page: repetition
 next-page: overlay
 ---

 # Substitution

-The `Substitution` handles a group of elements and shows only one at a time.
+The Substitution component handles a group of elements and shows only one element at a time.

 Each element has a key associated with it.
 The key is used to select which element the substitution should display, this is done by setting `switchValue`.